 Pitch using the right approach to get the best result

 Once you've reviewed your past relationship with your contact and their current areas of interest, you should have a good idea if they are right for your current campaign.
 If you decide that the answer is yes, it's now time to pitch your contact.
 Propel gives you several tools to help you take the right approach.

 Pitching Preferences (left sidebar)

 Reporters are super busy, and the more closely you can attune your pitching to their schedules, the better.
 The pitching preferences section of the contact profile tells you the best time and day for you to pitch your contact.
-These details are aggregated globally for all Propel users based upon the contact's response tendencies for past pitches, and then are adjusted for your time zone.
+These details are aggregated globally for all Propel users based upon the contact's response tendencies for past pitches and keywords from articles they've written, and then are adjusted for your time zone.